FawziElZein/Client_Management_System/README.md

 ### 2. Purchase
 <br/>
 Create and update purchase with related information (Client, Date of purchase, Category of the material, its weight, Payment method and some notes).
+Colors in the left of each purchase are setted when assigning color for the related category (See #4 Category).
 Swip left to delete it.
 <br/>
 <br/>
 <table style="width:100%">